SOF3/await-generator/book/src/async-iterators.md

 (`SOFe\AwaitGenerator\InterruptException` by default)
 into the async iterator until it stops executing.
-Beware that `interrupt` may throw an `AwaitException` if the underlying generator catches exceptions during `yield Await::VALUE`s (hence consuming the interrupts).
+Beware that `interrupt` may throw an `AwaitException` if the underlying generator catches exceptions during `yield Traverser::VALUE`s (hence consuming the interrupts).

 It is not necessary to interrupt the traverser